 Finally, ongoing cyber security monitoring and incident response can be provided by Ntiva.
 Cyber incidents must be reported to the DoD within 72 hours, and all systems and controls must be constantly assessed and maintained to remain compliant.

-We stepped in quickly to gather information and developed a System Security Plan, followed by a detailed plan of action.
-New security measures were implemented, including an AlienVault log management and auditing solution monitored by our 24x7 security operations center, all part of our Managed Cyber Security Services.
+We stepped in quickly to gather information and developed a System Security Plan (SSP) followed by a detailed plan of action.
+New security measures were implemented, including a log management and auditing solution monitored by our 24x7 Security Operations Center (SOC.)

-Our client went from concern about its contracts in jeopardy, to a strong plan and rapid progress toward NIST alignment in just 8 weeks.
-Note that in order to become CMMC Level 3 certified, contractors will need NIST SP 800-171 Rev 1 as a baseline, so this contractor is off to a great start!
+In order to become CMMC Level 3 certified, contractors will need NIST SP 800-171 Rev 1 as a baseline, so this contractor is well prepared for the coming audits.

 More importantly, these were not cookie-cutter solutions, but tailored to the client’s business, budget, and compliance requirements.
 Ntiva continues to provide Managed IT Services for the client, in order to relieve their internal IT team of daily maintenance tasks that were preventing them from focusing on more important projects.